jonnor/leaf-clustering/references/related_work.md

 also tests on UniMiB.
 Also struggled to RF above 60%.

 "High-Level Features for Human Activity Recognition and Modeling" reached up to 67.3% accuracy on UniMiB SHAR.

+Thesis: Most of performance gain of BNN over RF comes from the convolutional layer

+> our results of Section 4 show that, for HAR, a good accuracy can be obtained with 1D BNNs including as little as 2 or 4 channels

+For Walk dataset 2x layers with 2 channels, 7 kernel length outperformed RF features.
+For UniMiB, needed 3 layers and additional pooling.
+Conv(8,15),Conv(32,7),Pool(4,4),Conv(32,7).
+RF uses 1-2 orders of magnitude less CPU cycles.

+? dilated should have helped with the larger receptive field for UniMiB.
+Maybe even downsampling.

 #### New machine learning approaches for real-life human activity recognition using smartphone sensor-based data